akzet1n/playerinfo-database/README.md

 # Usage
 - Create a MySQL database.
-- Add the database information into your configuration file (addons/sourcemod/configs/databases.cfg).
+- Add the database information in "steamid-ip" into your configuration file (addons/sourcemod/configs/databases.cfg).
 - Upload steamids.smx into your gameserver.